CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Utils/IItemUtils.md

 # IItemUtils

 The ItemUtils interface provides various item utils.
-It can be accessed using the `items` keyword.
+It can be accessed using the `itemUtils` keyword.

 ## Creating Potions
 The createPotions function allows you to create custom potions.